Sergutin/CardMemoryGame/README.md

 <h1>Card Memory Game</h1>

 <p>This project introduces an interactive website with Card Memory Game.
-This game alllows users to test their memory matching the pairs of cards with car manufacturer logos on them.</p>
+This game allows users to test their memory matching the pairs of cards with car logos on them.</p>
 <p>Target audience: children of all ages, especially those interested in cars and their logos.</p>

 <img src="assets/images/readme/devices.jpg">